-The Daigas Group strives to develop sustainable regional communities under five main themes, through the use of its assets, a Small Light Campaign promoted by employees of Group companies to enhance voluntary activities, and step up collaboration with nonprofit organizations.
-By doing so, the Group aims to create new value in each local community.
+The Daigas Group strives to develop sustainable regional communities by vitalizing them through the use of Group assets, promoting a Small Light Campaign led by employees of the Group, and stepping up collaboration with nonprofit organizations.
+By doing so, the Group aims to create new value (regional co-creation) in each local community.

 Daigas Group's “Small Light Campaign”